 On-campus Wi-Fi Connection

 CityU Wi-Fi network is solely for CityU members (staff, students and alumni) with CityU EID.
-CityU members can login to the network ID (SSID) “CityU WLAN (WPA)” or “CityU Alumni” to gain access to the Internet with higher transfer speed and better performance.
-Currently over 2,800 access points are installed on campus covering most areas including the University Concourse, lecture theatres, classrooms, Student Residence, etc.
+CityU members can connect to the network ID (SSID) “CityU WLAN (WPA)” or “CityU Alumni” to gain access to the Internet with higher transfer speed and better performance.
+Currently around 3,000 access points are installed on campus covering most areas including the University Concourse, lecture theatres, classrooms, Student Residence, etc.

 Free Wi-Fi service is an initiative of the Government of Hong Kong Special Administration Region for providing free Internet connectivity in many public venues.
-CityU also provides free Wi-Fi service to guest and campus since 2014 and the SSID used inside the CityU campus is “Wi-Fi.HK via CityU”.
+CityU has joined the initiative to provide free Wi-Fi service to visitors on campus since 2014 and the SSID used is “Wi-Fi.HK via CityU”.

 Safety Tips on Using WLAN